 In the 1880’s, leaders of Austin attempted to industrialize with hydroelectric potential of the Colorado River.
 George Brackenridge provided capital, and land for a dam and a quarry that provided most the dam’s structure.
 The quarry, abandoned in 1893, and deep silt deposits that followed the dam’s collapse in 1900, were two disturbances that ultimately created a patch of urban nature dedicated as Brackenridge Field Laboratory in 1967.
 This backdrop explains how BFL, as a keystone resource that fostered UT’s premier graduate program in biology, could be created although never planned for this role by city or university leadership.

 Science Under the Stars is a free public outreach lecture series in Austin, Texas.
 The talk will be held outdoors at Brackenridge Field Laboratory, 2907 Lake Austin Blvd, Austin, Texas 78703.
 Here’s the schedule for this month’s event:

-- 6:30 pm: Food and displays of local animals and plants found at Brackenridge Field Laboratory will be available.
-Also, meet with our children’s division for fun activities designed for all ages.
+- 7:00 pm: Snacks, kids activities, and displays of local animals and plants discovered at Brackenridge Field Laboratory will be available.

 - 7:15 pm-7:45 pm: Guided tour of the field lab (wear sturdy shoes and bring water)!

 - 8:00 pm: Settle in, because the talk begins now!